 Choose three composers to study: one per term during the year.
 You can either select composers who correspond to your history time period or choose somewhat diverse styles and time periods.

-Playlists for each composer are linked below via Spotify.
+Playlists for each composer are linked below via Amazon Music.
 Simply choose the three artists you would like to study and add them to your schedule.
-You may enjoy adding a biography of the composers life to read each week prior to listening to the artists music, if available.
+If available, you may enjoy adding a biography of the composer's life to read each week before listening to the artist's music.

 1600's TO 1700's